eigerco/polka-storage-book/src/storagext-cli/index.md

 - [ECDSA](https://en.bitcoin.it/wiki/Secp256k1) — `--ecdsa-key` or the `ECDSA_KEY` environment variable
 - [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) — `--ed25519-key` or the `ED25519_KEY` environment variable

-For example, to connect to a node at `supercooldomain.com:1337` using Charlie's Sr25519 key, you would run the following command:
+For example, to connect to a node at `supercooldomain.com:1337` using Charlie's Sr25519 key:

 ```bash
 storagext-cli --node-rpc "supercooldomain.com:1337" --sr25519-key "//Charlie" <commands>